efrecon/devenv-code-tunnel/README.md

 [image]: https://github.com/users/efrecon/packages/container/devenv-code-tunnel-alpine/421321230?tag=main

-If you’re in a hurry, run this one-liner to fetch `devenv.sh` directly from GitHub.
+Quick start: run this one-liner to fetch [`devenv.sh`](./devenv.sh) directly from GitHub.
 This example will only print the help through the `-h` option, but you can specify any of the options described in the [options](#quick-options-tunnelsh-run-down) section below.

 ```bash